How we apply our code of ethics, governance, and responsibility

 PATH maintains a Research Determination Committee charged with determining which data-collection activities fall under the US government’s definition of research and a Research Ethics Committee that, under a federal-wide agreement with the US government, reviews both biomedical and behavioral research.
-PATH’s drug and vaccine clinical trial research is reviewed by an independent ethical review board.
-All of PATH’s human subjects research must undergo a separate review for scientific merit.
+Our drug and vaccine clinical trial research is reviewed by an independent ethical review board, and all of PATH’s human subjects research must undergo a separate review for scientific merit.
 In addition, all PATH research that involves recombinant DNA is reviewed by our Institutional Biosafety Committee.

 PATH human subjects research performed outside of the United States requires locally applicable ethical review and must follow all local research ethics requirements.
 All research performed by third parties under contract to PATH must adhere to this policy.

 We require our senior leaders and all staff with significant involvement in research projects to maintain current research ethics training certification.
 In addition, we expect all staff and consultants who conduct research for PATH to observe the highest standards of scientific integrity.
 PATH’s Scientific Integrity policy includes administrative processes to ensure that allegations of research misconduct are reviewed and, if appropriate, investigated and reported.

 Collaboration with donors and partners

 PATH succeeds through partnerships marked by a respect for people, cultures, and ideas.
 This collaborative approach is embedded in our relationships with those who grant us funds for restricted or unrestricted purposes, as well as those with whom we partner to implement our work.